compTAG/student-resources/README.md

 # README #

-In this repo, we provide resources for new students in theoretical computer science / applied mathematics.
+In this repo, we provide resources for new students in cs, math, and stat.
 These are the resources that we have found helpful for our students, and we hope will help you as well.

 ## Git ##